enatsek/Debian-Ubuntu/nginx.md

 }
 ```

+The `internal` directive prevents direct access to the error page.

-Enable the site and reload Apache daemon
+Enable the site and reload Nginx:

 ```
 sudo nxensite srv4
 sudo systemctl reload nginx
 ```

-When you visit ```http://srv4.386387.xyz``` you can see the main page, visit ```http://srv4.386387/test``` to see the custom error page.
+Visit `http://srv4.386387.xyz` for the main page, and `http://srv4.386387.xyz/nonexistent` to see the custom 404 page.

 ### 3.5.
 Listening on a Different Port

-Normally web servers listen on ports 80 (HTTP) and 443 (HTTPS).
-But sometimes it might be necessary to use the other ports.
+While web servers typically use ports 80 (HTTP) and 443 (HTTPS), you might need to use alternative ports.

-We are going to configure our server to listen on port 8080.

-Create a home for the site, a sample HTML, configure permissions and ownerships.
+Create the site directory and files:

 ```
 sudo mkdir /var/www/srv5